Victorian Railways narrow-gauge freight vehicles: Rough-cut timber

-^{N}BH
+^{N}BH Excursion carriages

 In April 1919 ^{N}QR wagons 31, 33, 36, 38, 39 and 46 were rebuilt into the first of the ^{N}BH passenger carriages, numbered 1 through 6 respectively and used for second-class passenger holiday traffic by adding seats, a removable roof on poles and tarps for wagon sides and doors.
-Over the years, a number of NQRs were provided with removable wood and steel frameworks with canvas roof canopies and side curtains, and internal seating to supplement the rest of the passenger stock during busy holiday periods.
-Puffing Billy has re-created these in modified form for emergency capacity.
-Five more NQRs, numbered 219–223, were built between 1990 and 1992 initially for passenger use so were fitted with the removable frames.

 Flat wagons—^{N}Q

-In 1926 the class was relettered from ^{N}QR to ^{N}Q, reflecting their use more often than not as flat wagons rather than open wagons.
+From 1926 the class was relettered from ^{N}QR to ^{N}Q, reflecting their use more often than not as flat wagons rather than open wagons.
 Most of the class then remained in service until the early 1950s, when the four VR lines closed and mass scrappings of narrow-gauge stock began.
+The last NQR was withdrawn in 1958.

+On 9 September 1954 six NQ wagons, nos 94, 100, 102, 153, 169 and 208, were sold from Moe station to the Forests Commission.
+Coincidentally, the quantity of six wagons matches the number taken from Gould station to Moe after the last official train operated on 25 June 1954; the transfer was made by engine 7A and van 7NBC on 29 June 1954.

+In 1965 the Victorian Railways transferred a set of two NC vans, three NU wagons and four NQ wagons, one of which (NQ149) was fitted with a water tank, to Upper Ferntree Gully, from which they were handed over to the Preservation Society, in order to assist with the extension and reopening to Emerald station.

 Puffing Billy Railway currently has ^{N}QRs 135 and 219–223 inclusive, fitted with seats and a canopy, and ^{N}QR 146 without a canopy.
 All seven have a capacity of 28 passengers, and a weight of 6 LT.
-In goods service ^{N}QR wagons 21, 91, 186 and 216 are in service with a goods capacity of 11 LT and a tare weight of 5 LT, and ^{N}QR can be fitted with seats if necessary to match the configuration of ^{N}QR 146.
+In goods service are ^{N}QR wagons 21, 29, 91, 186 and 216 with a capacity of 11 LT and a tare weight of 5 LT; and ^{N}QR 21 can be fitted with seats if necessary to match the configuration of ^{N}QR 146.

+Additional NQR wagons 220 and 221 entered service on 21 December 1990, built by the Puffing Billy Railway at Emerald Carriage Workshops over the preceding four months, entering service pre-fitted with passenger canopies and seating.
+They were followed by NQR 222 and 223.

+NWT

+Additionally, ^{N}Q 149 is fitted with a water tank that can hold 9,000 L of water; this tank was fitted by the Victorian Railways at Newport Workshops in 1965 as an alternate water supply for Emerald station in case the local supply was unavailable during the pre-reopening test trips.
+It was rated as weighing 6 LT when empty, or 14 LT 18 Lcwt when full.

+This vehicle has a tare weight of 6 LT and a loading capacity of 10 LT, due to the water tank.
+As of 2007 the vehicle was listed by VicTrack as being fitted with its water tank and fire-fighting equipment.